-George Orwell, (25 June 1903 – 21 January 1950) has proved to be one of the twentieth century’s most influential and thought provoking writers.
+George Orwell, (25 June 1903 – 21 January 1950) has proved to be one of the twentieth century’s most influential and thought-provoking writers.
 His relatively small numbers of books have created intense literary and political criticism.
-Orwell was a socialist, but at the same time he did not fit into any neat ideology.
-At times, he exasperated the more doctrinaire left wingers with his enthusiasm for taking opposing views.
-He was foremost a political writer, but for Orwell his object was not to promote a certain point of view, but to arrive at the truth; exposing the hypocrisy and injustice prevalent in society.
+Orwell was a socialist, but at the same time, he did not fit into any neat ideology.
+He is best known for his novels “1984” and “Animal Farm” – which both warn about the dangers of a totalitarian state.
+Completed just after the Second World War, they touched a chord because of contemporary fears over the growing influence of state control.
+He was foremost a political writer, but for Orwell, his object was not to promote a certain point of view but to arrive at the truth; exposing the hypocrisy and injustice prevalent in society.

-Orwell had a fascinating life story.
-Brought up by in a poor, aspiring middle class family, Orwell was educated at Eton and left with firmly held “middle class” values, but at the same time a sense of unease with his social position.
-For want of a better job, Orwell took a job with the Burmese civil service.
+After school, he was unable to afford university, and for want of a better option, Orwell took a job with the Burmese civil service.
 It was here in Burma, that Orwell would begin to assert his independence from his privileged upbringing.
-Revealingly, Orwell later told how he found himself rooting for the local population, and despising the Imperial ideology which he represented.
+Revealingly, Orwell later told how he found himself rooting for the local population, and despising the imperial ideology which he represented.
 He resigned from his position in 1927.
 In an essay Shooting the Elephant he describes he feelings on Burma:

 “Theoretically and secretly of course, I was always for the Burmese and all against the oppressors, the British.
 As for the job I was doing I hated it more bitterly than I can perhaps make clear” (1)